 In its order appointing the PC, the Court will allocate the expenses of the PC in a reasonable manner between the parties.
 However, if the PC determines that one of the parents is using his or her services unnecessarily, the PC may recommend to the Court a different allocation for payment of fees.
 Many parents find the use of a PC to be of great assistance following their divorce and the cost is significantly less than using attorneys to resolve parenting disputes.
 The PC is only paid when you use them, so if it turns out the PC is not needed, there is no cost.

-Contact us at Hallier Lawrence for more information about parenting coordinators and how we can help you resolve divorce disputes.
+Contact us at Hallier Stearns PLC for more information about parenting coordinators and how we can help you resolve divorce disputes.